 Ruby Walsh is one of the most consummate riders of his generation.
 Having persistently bounced back from serious injuries to prove himself to be better than ever, he has become one of the greatest jump jockeys in the history of jump racing.

 Tom has worked in racing for four years, predominantly as a presenter with Racing UK.
 His first job in the industry was as a daily tipster for Oddschecker.
 He has had a year out of the tipping game but is going in again!
 Forever in search of a bit of value.

-A racing writer, reporter and broadcaster for more than 20 years at the PA, Guardian and Sportinglife.com, Will has worked for a number of publications and websites.
-He also contributes features for the Racing TV Club magazine.
+A racing writer, reporter and broadcaster for more than 20 years at the Press Association, The Guardian and Sportinglife.com, Will has worked for a number of publications and websites and owned shares in numerous slow horses.